michael-camilleri/ABODe/README.md

 -------------

 ## References
- If you find this data useful, please consider citing our work.
+ If you make use of this data, please cite our work, as below:

  For the general dataset:
- > [1] M. P. J. Camilleri, “Automated Identification and Behaviour Classification for Modelling Social Dynamics in Group-Housed Mice,” University of Edinburgh, 2023.
+ > [1] M. P. J. Camilleri, “Automated Identification and Behaviour Classification for Modelling Social Dynamics in Group-Housed Mice,” PhD Thesis, University of Edinburgh, 2023.

  For the Tracking and Identification Module:
  > [2] M. P. J. Camilleri, L. Zhang, R. S. Bains, A. Zisserman, and C. K. I. Williams, “Persistent Object Identification Leveraging Non-Visual Markers,” CoRR (arXiv), cs.CV (2112.06809), Dec.
 2021.
 [Available on arXiv](https://arxiv.org/pdf/2112.06809.pdf)